 The mission of the Physical Education Department is to provide activities that develop knowledge, skills, fitness, and attitudes necessary to lead a healthy and active lifestyle.

 Physical Education is that group of experiences which promote and encourage lifelong physical activity, well-being, and fitness for living while contributing to the development of positive attitudes, team skills and practices.
-A physically educated person:
+To pursue a lifetime of healthful physical activity, a physically literate individual:

-- Has learned the necessary skills to perform a variety of physical activities
+- Has learned the skills necessary to participate in a variety of physical activities.

-- Understands and values physical activity and its contribution to a healthy lifestyle
+- Values physical activity and its contributions to a healthful lifestyle. *

 Elementary School Physical Educaton: